 Sometimes people ask me about my blog.
 How did I design it?
 What services do I use?
 What platform am I on?
 You get the idea.
 So I’ve listed some of the products and services that I use regularly below.

 Note: Some of these links are affiliate links and I will get a small commission (at no extra cost to you), if you purchase them through this website.
 I have only listed those which I use and personally feel good about recommending to others.
 Click here to read my full disclosure policy.

 Click on the graphics to learn more

 I use the Genesis framework created by Studiopress and their free child theme, Sample.
 I really like Genesis because there is a lot of customization available and plugins.
 It’s also relatively inexpensive.
 Especially since I used a free child theme which means I can make changes to the child theme and when they update WordPress and they do it several times a year it seems I won’t lose anything.

 Like a lot of people the majority of my traffic comes from Pinterest.
 I use Tailwind to schedule my pins and to help me analyze they way I pin, my boards and more.
 Tailwind allows me to schedule pins for any site and from Pinterest itself but they also provide analytics on even the basic plan which includes keeping track of popular pins, group board engagement and your referral traffic.

-I use Picmonkey to edit my photos and to make graphics from for my site.
-They have a free version which I used in the beginning but once you start to use it you really get hooked.
-It’s very easy and fun to use.
-The annual fee is so small and you get access to some really cool graphics, fonts and tools which I have found to be well worth the price.
+I use Picmonkey to edit my photos and to make graphics for my site.
+They have a free trail offer, but once you start to use it you’ll easily get hooked.
+It’s extremely easy and fun to use.
+The annual fee is very affordable, and you get access to some really cool graphics, fonts and tools which I have found to be well worth the price.